-Cal Ripken Jr. was known as “The Iron Man,” and for good reason.
+As a phenomenal shortstop for the Baltimore Orioles, Cal Ripken Jr. was also known as “The Iron Man.”
 His 2,632 consecutive games played is the longest streak in the history of Major League Baseball, and he’s miles ahead of anyone else.
 Ripken was an all-around player, combining excellent fielding with tremendous power at the shortstop position.
-At a time when most shortstops were seen as defensively-centric and weak hitters, Ripken Jr. revolutionized the position with his prowess as a slugger.
+At a time when most shortstops were seen as defense-centric and weak hitters, Ripken Jr. revolutionized the position with his prowess as a slugger.
 Over 21 seasons, he smacked 3,184 hits and clobbered 431 home runs.
 Ripken Jr. was inducted into the National Baseball Hall of Fame in 2007.

 3. Derek Jeter